FaceFocusVR/.github/README_BUY.md

-# HOW TO GET FaceFocusVR
+# HOW TO GET FACEFOCUSVR
 There are two ways to get FaceFocusVR hardware.
 <br/><br/>